Why Open Discussions?

-Why do we have Open Discussion Groups on specific topics related to a cancer diagnosis?
+Why do we have Open Discussions on specific topics related to a cancer diagnosis?
 It’s because, as any of us who’ve been diagnosed knows and understands, there is often “fallout” from a diagnosis and treatment.

 We all feel like deer in a headlight after hearing the words “you have cancer.”
 We do everything we can to learn more, by researching what the doctors said, at least all we could hear and absorb.
 We ask intelligent questions, seek second opinions.